 - A church is a general term for a place of worship for Christians, while a cathedral is a specific type of church that serves as the central church of a diocese or bishopric.

-- Cathedrals are often larger and more architecturally elaborate than ordinary churches, reflecting their importance within a religious hierarchy.
+- Cathedrals are larger and more architecturally elaborate than ordinary churches, reflecting their importance within a religious hierarchy.

 - In addition to religious services, cathedrals may serve as centres for community activities, education, and cultural events.